 Li and colleagues measured vitamin C, beta-carotene, and folate in broccoli, cauliflower, corn, green beans, green peas, spinach, blueberries, and strawberries that were fresh, “fresh-stored” (refrigerated for five days to mimic what happens when we actually buy produce), or frozen.1 They found a high degree of nutritional similarity overall and further concluded, “In the cases of significant differences, frozen produce outperformed ‘fresh-stored’ more frequently than ‘fresh-stored’ outperformed frozen.”

 These findings are typical.
 Compared to fresh vegetables, frozen compare favorably in study after study.
 For example:

 I could go on, but you get the picture.
-Note that across all the studies, results varied somewhat between different types of produce and nutrients.
-Dr. Barrett also points out that there is little research beyond that looking at key vitamins.
-More is needed to examine other nutritive compounds, as well as to explore the bioavailability question.
+Note that across all the studies, results varied somewhat between different types of produce and nutrients, and researchers only measured key vitamins.
+More studies are needed to examine other nutritive compounds, as well as to explore the bioavailability question.

 The fact is, you can’t stand in a grocery store with a head of fresh cauliflower in one hand and a bag of frozen florets in the other and know for sure which has more nutrients.
 There’s no reason to feel bad about choosing frozen over fresh, especially when fresh seasonal and local options are lacking.

-A separate analysis of NHANES data showed that people who eat frozen vegetables eat more total vegetables and get more fiber, potassium, calcium and vitamin D, than those who don’t.
+A separate analysis of NHANES data showed that people who eat frozen vegetables eat more total vegetables and get more fiber, potassium, calcium, and vitamin D than those who don’t.8

-In terms of covering your nutrient bases, your best option is to choose a wide variety of produce, fresh and local when possible, and frozen when needed.
+In terms of covering your nutrient bases, your best option is to choose a wide variety of produce, fresh and local when available, and frozen as a good option when needed.
 If you can grow some fresh herbs and a tomato plant outside your window, all the better.